Galerie Daumesnil is a series of linked courtyards within 15th- to 17th-century townhouses.

 Cathédrale St-Front information

-Périgueux’ most distinctive landmark is most notable for its five Byzantine bump-studded domes (inspired by either St Mark’s Basilica in Venice or the church of the Holy Apostles of Constantinople, depending on whom you ask).
-Built in the 12th century, and heavily restored by Abadie (the architect of Paris’ Sacré Cœur), the interior is laid out in a Greek cross, with soaring domes supported by svelte arches.
-The carillon sounds the same on-the-hour chime as Big Ben.
+Périgueux’ most distinctive landmark is most notable for its five creamy Byzantine tower-topped domes (inspired by either St Mark’s Basilica in Venice or the church of the Holy Apostles of Constantinople, depending on whom you ask).
+Built in the 12th century on the site of two earlier basilicas, it was sacked in the Wars of Religion, and redesigned and rebuilt by Abadie (the architect of Paris’ Sacré Cœur) in the late 19th century.

 A striking bell tower remains from the 12th-century church, and informed the design of Abadie’s domes.
 The interior is laid out in a Greek cross, and the cloisters date from the 12th to 16th centuries.